Bristol Masters

 - (f) Being the highest finisher in Bristol Premier League Two Red not to have qualified via (a) (b) or (c) above;

-- or (g) Being the highest finisher in the Bristol Conference not to have qualified via (a) (b) or (c) above, with the proviso that enough points have been won to gain promotion;
+- or (i) Being the highest finisher in the Bristol Feeder League not to have qualified via (a) (b) or (c) above, with the proviso that at least 20 points have been gained at any stage of the season;

 Additional criteria

-- (1) (DURING QUALIFICATION) Should (A) any player qualify more than once through (a), (b) and/or (c) above or (B) the Conference high finisher fail to meet the necessary criteria, then the vacancies will be filled as follows:
+- (1) (DURING QUALIFICATION) Should (A) any player qualify more than once through (a), (b), and/or (c) above or (B) the Feeder League high finisher fail to meet the necessary criteria, then such vacancies will be filled as follows:

-- ## (i) to the main flight Bristol Grand Prix winner not qualifying via (c) above;
+- ## (i) to the main flight Bristol Grand Prix winners not qualifying via (c) above;

-- (2) (AFTER THE COMPLETION OF QUALIFICATION) Vacancies which may arise (through players not taking up their rightful positions) are filled by high finishers in the OGP who have not otherwise qualified.
+- (2) (AFTER THE COMPLETION OF QUALIFICATION) Vacancies which may arise (through players not taking up their rightful positions) are filled by high finishers in the BGP who have not otherwise qualified.

 From 2012 the Conference high finisher needed to fulfil the "20 points" criterion.